mynameisek/whitepaper/README.md

 The literal meaning of phanerós is exactly what we want to achieve in FRN.
 We encourage users to help each other to build reputations through serious and engaging interactions such as endorsements, recommendations and referrals.
 Users are incentivised to become more visible.

-### Creation of Phaneros
+### Creation and minting of Phaneros

-Every new Phanero will be created at a constant rate commencing from genesis except a number of Phanero will be created and distributed on a one-off basis to users who have made the contribution-by-engagement before genesis.
-In fact, the users’ activities before genesis will also give us valuable insights in designing Phanero.
+Every new Phanero will be created at a constant rate commencing from genesis.
+The newly created Phanero will be distributed to the users regularly according to the number of Scores the users have earned during a specific period of time (eg. 24 hours).

-Users have to earn the new Phanero purely by “sweat”: making contribution-by-engagement.
+The newly created Phanero will purely be earn by “sweat”: making contribution-by-engagement.
 There will not be any sales of newly created Phaneros.
 The final details and implementation of Phaneros will be decided by governance on FBC.

+There will be a one-off distribution of Phanero at genesis for the users who have earned Scores before genesis.

 ### Beta of FRN